-The impact of site architecture on search engine rankings, is quite substantial.
+The impact of site architecture on search engine rankings is quite substantial.
 In fact, there is a major co-relation between poor site architecture and poor search rankings.
-In addition to page content, search engines use signals such as the site architecture and information hierarchy of your site to determine how relevant a given webpage is to a keyword within a given search query.
+In addition to page content, search engines use signals such as your site architecture to determine how relevant a given webpage is to a keyword within a given search query.

 Whilst you’re not expected to be a website designer, having a basic understanding of the inner workings of how a particular site’s architecture affects its SEO is essential.

 Site architecture is the approach to the design and planning of a website.
 Website architecture can mean the difference between being on at the top of the first page of Google, and being on Page 3 Position 4.
 It’s that important.

 The way in which you set up your site should tell the search engines exactly what each webpage is about and which is the most important page for each category or subcategory.
 In effect, your site should be organized with relevant categories pointing to relevant subcategories.

 For example, if you were on an e-commerce site browsing an online shoe store, you should be able to click on the ‘Men’s’ category and then browse into sub-categories such as ‘Athletics’, ‘Boots’, or ‘Sandals’.